ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 ``rez_batch_process`` comes with 2 commands. "check" and "fix".

-"fix" is the "do it" command that actually modifies Rez packages.
+"fix" is the "do it" command that actually modifies Rez packages and makes pull requests.
 "check" lets you preview the packages that would be changed by your command before it runs.
 "check" is basically a dry-run of "fix".

 # Example Command

 Now for the bad news. ``rez_batch_process`` is great.
-But because its syntax is a bit intense if you're not comfortable in command line.
+But its syntax is a bit intense.
 This section breaks down the command line options so it becomes more understandable.

 ## Basic Command